Load Balancing in Parallel Queues and Rank-based Diffusions

 where $\mathbb{E}_{\hat\pi^d}$ is the expectation under the stationary measure, namely under the probability measure $\mathbb{P}_{\hat\pi^d}$ on $(\Omega, \mathscr{F})$ such that $\mathbb{P}_{\hat\pi^d}\{\mathbf{Z}(0) \in A\} = \hat\pi^d(A)$ for $A \in \mathcal{B}(\mathbb{R}_+^K)$, and the appropriate sums above are taken to be zero if $d=1$ or $d=K$.
 Now define the ratios

-The quantity $R_D$ quantifies the load imbalance in PQS in comparison to the MJSQ system while the quantity $R_W$ measures the ratio between the limiting steady-state workloads in PQS and MJSQ systems.
+The quantity $R_D$ quantifies the load imbalance in PQS in comparison to the MJSQ system while the quantity $R_W$ measures the ratio between the limiting steady-state total {\cb queue-lengths} in PQS and MJSQ systems.
 It can be checked that

 Thus,